-- You’re waiting for Medicare to accept you
+- Waiting for Medicare to accept the application

 Coverage is where short-term health insurance policies fall short.
-Your plan could have a limit on the number of doctors you visit or the number of prescription, as well as how many dollars you can spend per week or month.
+The plan could have a limit on the number of doctors available or the number of prescriptions eligible, as well as how many dollars one can spend per week or month.
 It’s essential to read the fine print.

-Here’s a list of exclusions that you’re bound to face with short-term policies:
+Here’s a list of exclusions that consistently lag with short-term policies:

 - Choosing an in-network doctor might be required

-- Insurance companies can deny you if you have pre-existing conditions
+- Insurance companies can deny users for pre-existing issues

 - Some policies exclude sports injuries, hernias, cataracts, and injuries from intoxication

-- You might not be covered for preventative care and immunization
+- Might not be covered for preventative care and immunization

-Research Your Options Before Committing to a Health Insurance Plan
+Research Options Before Committing to a Health Insurance Plan

 Short-term health insurance can be a great solution for many people who do not meet the criteria for Obamacare or Medicare, or for whom private insurance is too expensive.
 It is also a great alternative for those who missed the Open Enrollment period.
-However, before deciding on a plan, you need to do research.
-The easiest way is by going online, comparing offers, and reading up on the pros and cons.
+However, before deciding on a plan, it is wise to do some independant research.
+The easiest way is by going online, comparing solutions, and reading up on the pros and cons.